Disclaimer: This demo unit is loaned by a friend from my local community in exchange for my honest opinion.

-The resolution and details is on par with the price, but I still wouldn't consider it as a detail monster IEM.
-The separation is also decent since it has nice amount of air and some depth, so instruments sounds less congested here.
+The resolution and details are on par with the price, but I still wouldn’t consider it as a detail monster IEM.
+The separation is also decent since it has a nice amount of air and some depth, so instruments sound less congested here.

 The vocal on Starfield is still the winner for me, as they sound more transparent, textured, and natural than Spring 2.
 Isolation is also better, bass noticeably having a tad better rumble and body, so instruments like bass guitar sound much more satisfying on Starfield than on the Spring 2 and since it’s only single DD, they are more dynamic.

-With nothing that is standing out of them, it'll be pretty hard for them to compete with other IEMs in their class.
+With nothing that is standing out of them, it’ll be pretty hard for them to compete with other IEMs in their class.
 Because there has been a lot of IEMs with similar tuning around and some of them are also cheaper in price.
 The only thing that will attract people is their spec, the tribrid set up with 9 layers of piezo that they have.
-But honestly, I didn't notice them sound unique or any different from other hybrid IEM.
+But honestly, I didn’t notice they sound unique or any different from other hybrids IEMs.

 But I would say I’m still fairly impressed with the Spring 2.
 The tuning is not offensive at all and they also have decent technicalities for the class they are in, which will be a pretty good all-rounder for those who are looking for one.
 With most of their flaws that are also still pretty forgivable and varied accessories included, you’ll not feel your money go to waste.
 So in this case, what they are offering is still on par with what you’ll be paying.

 If you have difficulty understanding my assessment, please refer to the FAQ